Web3-Plurality/zk-semaphore-demo/README.md

 npx hardhat run scripts/deploy.js --network sepolia
 ```

-After deployment of an updated smart contract, you need to update the .env address of REACT_APP_SEMAPHORE_IDENTITY_CONTRACT
+After deployment of an updated smart contract, you need to update in .env file the address of REACT_APP_SEMAPHORE_IDENTITY_CONTRACT